Simdog/case_study_church/README.md

 ## Challenges
 - One to ones and one to many not generating foreign key
 - Tracking data based on foreign key
-- Retreiving data from 2 models
+- Retreiving data from 2 Models with foreign key

 ## Future development
 - UI for quick access to everyday data